Reference Knowledgeable Network for Machine Reading Comprehension: RekNet

-One challenge in multi-choice MRC tasks is the implicit critical information in given candidate answers.
-Without referring candidate answers, model is hard to extract precise critical information for given question.
-So for each question, we pick up the co-occurrence information of all candidate answers and add them to the head of the original question $Q$ in order, forming the enriched question $Q'$.
-This action facilitates \textit{Reference Finder} to extract \emph{Reference Span} more precisely.
+$\bullet$ \textbf{Enriched Question Q'}\\ One challenge in multi-choice MRC task is the implicit critical information in given candidate answers.
+Without referring to candidate answers, it may be hard for model to extract precise critical information for the given question.
+Take Dialogue 1 in Table \ref{enriched} for example, only model knows the key point to the given question is \emph{working situation of the man}, it can refine the critical information accurately.
+Thus, for each question, we pick up the co-occurrence information of all candidate answers and add them to the head of the original question $Q$ in order, forming the enriched question $Q'$.
+Above action facilitates \textit{Reference Finder} to extract \emph{Reference Span} more precisely.

 In detail, for each candidate answer $A_i \in A$, we construct a prototype token set $\mathcal{A}_i$ which contains the prototypes of all tokens in $A_i$.
-Then we keep a co-occurrence token set $T=\{t_1,...,t_c\}$, where $c$ is the total of co-occurrence tokens, and for each token $t_j \in T$ we have:
+We employ $spaCy$\footnote{\url{https://spacy.io/}} to execute lemmatization of each token in $A_i$, and obtain all prototypes to constitute above prototype token set $\mathcal{A}_i$.
+Then we keep a co-occurrence token set $T=\{t_1,...,t_c\}$, where $c$ is the total of co-occurrence tokens, and for each co-occurrence token $t_j \in T$ we have:

 We splice all prototype tokens in $T$ with space in order and add the co-occurrence information with ``.” into the head of $Q$ to constitute $Q'$ ultimately.